 - Pre-tin the battery pads and solder in the battery connector pigtail

 - Pre-tin the ESC pads and solder in the motors wires to the ESC padsThis is probably the hardest part of the build.
-You will need to trim the motor wires, strip the ends, scrape the coating off the copper wire, use flux.
+You will need to trim the motor wires and strip the ends.
+Then, set your iron to 400°C, add some solder to the tip and burn off the copper wire’s coating.
+Finally, solder with your iron set to 350°C and use flux.

 - Once all soldering is done, check continuity between B+ and B- with a multitester.
 There should be NO continuity.